wedding planner rsvp software

 Growing studio, 10-25 weddings/year, peak of 8-12 active RSVPs: Invyt handles this without a monthly ceiling.
 RSVPify Plus would leave you event-capped at exactly the wrong time.

-Established firm, 25+ weddings/year, 3+ planners: Planning Pod or WhiteClover makes sense if you want RSVP bundled into a complete planning suite.
-At this volume, you're likely already paying for planning software and just need the RSVP layer to integrate.
+Established firm, 25+ weddings/year, 3+ planners: Planning Pod or Aisle Planner makes sense if you want RSVP bundled into a complete planning suite, or pair a CRM with a dedicated RSVP tool to keep each job sharp.
+At this volume you're likely already paying for planning software and just need the RSVP layer to integrate.

 If you're currently managing client RSVPs through spreadsheets and copied invitation links, any of these tools represents a step change.
 The question is which one matches your growth trajectory without over-investing in software complexity you won't use.